-Module 3 - Choices In this module students are introduced to ethics and Catholic social teaching.
-Current moral/ethical issues and case studies provide the opportunity to reflect on the choices we make and how these impact on life.
-There is an opportunity to integrate learning in this module with social service and community engagement.
+Module 3 - Choices Current moral/ethical issues and case studies provide the opportunity to reflect on the choices we make and how these impact on life.
+Understand the importance of service learning and develop your skills at communicating your ideas..